KERSOAN/Exercise-09-Shift-registers-using-verilog-/README.md

 ```
 Program for  Implementation-of Shift-registers-using-verilog-
-Developed by: Kersoan P
+Developed by: Sabanayagam R
-RegisterNumber: 212221230050
+RegisterNumber: 212220050028

 PROGRAM 1